dortania/OpenCore-Install-Guide/extras/kalsr-fix.md

 Now navigate into your config.plist and add your slide value with the rest of your boot arguments(for us it would be `slide=0` when using `0x100000`).If this value still gives you errors then you many proceed to the second largest `Start` value and so on.

-Sometimes you may find that when you calculate slide that you receive `slide=-0.379150390625`, when this happens round this to `slide=0`.
+Sometimes you may find that when you calculate slide that you receive super small vales like `slide=-0.379150390625`, when this happens round this to `slide=0`.

 And for users who are having issues finding their slide value can also type `$slide [insert largest #Pages value]` in the #Sandbox channel on the [r/hackintosh Discord](https://discord.gg/u8V7N5C)